 From the moment your friends and family found out you were pregnant, advice probably started pouring in on how to get your baby to sleep through the night.
 You’ve heard all the recommendations – soothing sounds, sleep training, and swaddling.
 It can be overwhelming to try to plan a sleep strategy.
-Despite the overwhelming joy the birth of your little one brings, many parents face a rude awakening (more like a literal awakening) when they bring their baby home and discover the difficulties of maintaining a healthy sleep schedule.
+Despite the immense joy the birth of your little one brings, many parents face a rude awakening (more like a literal awakening) when they bring their baby home and discover the difficulties of maintaining a healthy sleep schedule.

 Most newborns require about 14-17 hours of sleep per day, but they may only snooze for 1-2 hours at a time.
 The truth is, for the first month or so, babies don’t know day from night and wake often to feed due to their tiny tummies.
 Breastfed babies will generally wake more frequently than those who are bottle-fed, but breastfeeding is still worth it if you’re able.
 It remains the gold standard for infant nutrition and brings a multitude of benefits that carry on long after you stop breastfeeding.
 While these first weeks can seem chaotic and without any pattern, there are things that you can do to build a bedtime routine.